Marvin Mims Jr.

 Marvin Mims Jr. Bio

 Marvin D. Mims Jr. (born March 19, 2002) is an American professional football wide receiver and return specialist for the Denver Broncos of the National Football League (NFL).
-He played college football for the Oklahoma Sooners.
-Mims has quickly established himself as a dynamic player in the league, known for his speed and playmaking ability on both offense and special teams.
+Standing 5 ft 11 in (1.80 m) and listed at 182 lb (83 kg), he plays the role of a versatile perimeter threat who produces in the passing game and on special teams.
+He played college football for the Oklahoma Sooners before entering the NFL.

 Early Life and Background

-Marvin Mims Jr. was born in Frisco, Texas.
-He attended Lone Star High School, where he excelled in football.
-During his junior season, he was named the District 5-5A-I Offensive MVP after accumulating 1,158 yards and 14 touchdowns.
-As a senior, Mims set a national record with 2,629 receiving yards on 117 receptions, along with 32 touchdown catches.
-His remarkable performance earned him the title of Mr. Texas Football and a spot on the first team USA Today High School All-American list.
-Mims concluded his high school career with a state record of 5,485 receiving yards.
+As a junior, Mims was named the District 5-5A-I Offensive MVP after posting 1,158 yards and 14 touchdowns.
+As a senior, he set a national record with 2,629 receiving yards on 117 receptions with 32 touchdown catches, earning Mr. Texas Football honors and first-team USA Today High School All-American recognition.
+He finished his high school career with a state record 5,485 receiving yards.

-Marvin Mims joined the Oklahoma Sooners in January 2020 as an early enrollee.
-In his debut game for Oklahoma, he caught three passes for 80 yards and a touchdown against Missouri State.
-The following week, he scored two more touchdowns in a loss to Kansas State.
-Mims finished his freshman season with team highs of 37 receptions, 610 receiving yards, and nine touchdown receptions, setting a school freshman record.
-His impressive performance earned him a spot on the second team All-Big 12 and an FWAA Freshman All-American honor.
+Mims joined the Oklahoma Sooners in January 2020 as an early enrollee and made an immediate impact.
+In his first college game against Missouri State, he caught three passes for 80 yards and a touchdown, then added two more scores the following week against Kansas State.
+He finished his freshman season with team highs of 37 receptions, 610 receiving yards, and nine touchdown catches, a school freshman record, and earned second-team All-Big 12 and FWAA Freshman All-American honors.

 Marvin Mims Jr. Career